genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/005_grids/003_grid-pro/docs/api/grid-pro.gridpro.rowdata.md

 ## Remarks

-For scenarios where you want to set data manually, without relying on `<grid-pro-client-side-datasource>`.
+For scenarios where you want to set data manually, without relying on `<grid-pro-client-side-datasource>`<!-- -->.